 Setting price at the right level

-Pricing a product or service is tricky, it is often unclear for new entries into a market what the pricing structure should be, so here are few ways that will help you to calculate a fair price:
+Pricing a product or service is tricky, it is often unclear for new entries into a market what pricing strategies you should implement, so here are few ways that will help you to calculate a fair price:

 - Work out your costs per unit.